marci-pires/WikiHadatac/Bootstrapping-HADatAc's-Knowledge-Graph.md

 Clearing the data before beginning the ingestion process of datasets is one way to ensure the exact control over the contents of HADatAc's repositories.

 **Action**: Clean repositories.
-Go to "Repository Management".
+Go to "HADatAc Home > Repository Management".
 Select the following buttons, one button a time: "Clean Data", "Clean Data Acquisitions" and "Clean Metadata"

 **Verification**:  After cleaning the Data Repository and Metadata Repository, they should be like this: